Triangulation Independent Ptolemy Varieties: The Ptolemy variety of a transitive edge set

-Given a wildly degenerate partition $E\in \E(\T)$.
-Let $d(E)$ denote the number of degenerate simplices. \begin{lemma} Let $E\in \E(\T)$ be wildly degenerate and let $\T'$ be a triangulation obtained from $\T$ be performing a 2-3 moves at a face between a degenerate and a non-degenerate simplex.
-Then $E$ has a unique descendant $E'\in \E(\T)$.
-Furthermore $d(E')=d(E)-1$. \end{lemma} \begin{proof} Transitivity forces the new edge to be nonzero, so none of the new simplices are degenerate (see Figure~\ref{fig:WildDescendant}).
-This proves the result. \end{proof} \begin{corollary} Let $E\in \E(\T)$ be wildly degenerate.
-There exists a triangulation $\T'$ obtained from $\T$ by performing 2-3 moves such that $E$ has a unique descendant $E'\in \E(\T')$, which is moderately degenerate. \end{corollary} \begin{proof} Repeatedly perform 2-3 moves at a face between a degenerate and a non-degenerate simplex until there are no more degenerate simplices. \end{proof}
+Given a simplex-degenerate edge set $E\in \TE(\T)$.
+Let $d(E)$ denote the number of degenerate simplices. \begin{lemma} Let $E\in \TE(\T)$ be simplex-degenerate and let $\T'$ be a triangulation obtained from $\T$ be performing a 2-3 move at a face between a degenerate and a non-degenerate simplex.
+Then $E$ has a unique descendant $E'\in \TE(\T)$.
+Furthermore $d(E')=d(E)-1$. \end{lemma} \begin{proof} Transitivity holds if and only if the new edge is non-zero.
+Hence, none of the new simplices are degenerate (see Figure~\ref{fig:WildDescendant}).
+This proves the result. \end{proof} \begin{corollary} Let $E\in \TE(\T)$ be simplex-degenerate.
+There exists a triangulation $\T'$ obtained from $\T$ by performing 2-3 moves such that $E$ has a unique descendant $E'\in \TE(\T')$, which is face-degenerate. \end{corollary} \begin{proof} Repeatedly perform 2-3 moves at a face between a degenerate and a non-degenerate simplex until there are no more degenerate simplices. \end{proof}